whaleshark271/CTF-Writeup/picoCTF 2019/General Skills/The Factory's Secret/README.md

 ![glyph2](glyph2.jpg)

-**Cryptography** : I went through the tombs one by one and found the glpyh at the right side 6th row counting from bottom and the 5th one counting from left to right.
+**Cryptography** : I went through the tombs one by one and found the glyph at the right side 6th row counting from bottom and the 5th one counting from left to right.

 ![glyph3](glyph3.jpg)